Tomas-habte/House_Price_Prediction_Project/README.md

 ![scaled_x](Static/Images/scaled_x.png)

-Using our second notebook with added features, we trained three models: Linear Regression, Random Forest, and KN Regression.
+Using our second notebook with added features, we trained three models: Linear Regression, Random Forest, and KNN Regression.
 The Linear Regression model showed the lowest number of errors among the three.

 |Linear Regression model: the model score is 24%.
 It is still poor but there is a slight improvement compared to the result of our first model.
 The mean absolute error (MAE) was roughly 274821.3 and the root mean squared error (RMSE) was roughly 1019983.08.|
 | ------------- |